 Lab materials will be shipped to you by Montana State University before the beginning of the course.
 Some materials are covered by your materials fee (which is included in the Program Fee) and you can keep them while other lab equipment must be returned after the conclusion of the course (return shipping is at your expense).
 Return shipping does not need to be via express or anything, but can be returned by way of a more economical shipping rate.
 Your instructors will let you know which items will need to be returned to Montana State University.
-In addition you will be expected to provide some material - please thoroughly read the attached overview and syllabus for more detail on course materials.
+In addition, you will be expected to provide some material on your own - please thoroughly read the attached overview and syllabus for more detail on course materials.

 A $30 registration fee is also charged once per semester.

 The costs above assume that you are taking only MSU Extended University courses during the semester that the course is offered.
 If you also registered for courses through the MSU Registrar, the regular MSU fee structure may apply.

 A $40 late fee will be assessed if payment is not posted to your account by 3 pm (Mountain Time) of the course start date (or the business day before if the course starts on a weekend or a holiday).